kenigreg/Console-Finances/README.md

 # Console Finances

-The aim of this project is to write javaScript code for analyzing the financial records of a company.
-I have used the provided financial dataset in the [starter/index.js](starter/index.js) file.
+The aim of this project is to write javaScript code to analyse the financial records of a company.
+I have used the provided financial dataset in the [starter/index.js](starter/index.js) file to complete the analysis.
 The dataset provided is composed of arrays with two fields - Date and Profit/Losses.

 ## Financial Analysis

 The process used to analyse the dataset provided are:

-* Evaluating the total number of months included in the dataset.
+-   Evaluating the total number of months included in the dataset.
-* Evaluating the net total amount of Profit/Losses over the entire period.
+-   Evaluating the net total amount of Profit/Losses over the entire period.
-* Evaluating the average of the changes in Profit/Losses over the entire period.
+-   Evaluating the average of the changes in Profit/Losses over the entire period.
-* Evaluating the greatest increase in Profit/Losses (date and amount) over the entire period.
+-   Evaluating the greatest increase in Profit/Losses (date and amount) over the entire period.
-* Evaluating the greatest decrease in Profit/Losses (date and amount) over the entire period.
+-   Evaluating the greatest decrease in Profit/Losses (date and amount) over the entire period.
-* The last step is printing the resulting analysis on the Console.
+-   The last step is printing the resulting analysis on the Console.

 ## Final Result

 When you open the code in the browser, the resulting analysis should look similar to the following:

 ```
 Financial Analysis
 ------------------
 Total Months: 86
 Total: $38382578